Summary

 In addition, payments have become so important that competition within the industry has exploded.
 Every Jack and Jill wants to be in payments.
 Consider that in a very separate and distinct business, social media, Elon Musk has said he wants to build a payments feature into Twitter.
 This is not to say that it will happen, or that Twitter will be a serious rival, but to point out that technology has blown open the barriers to entry that once made Western Union such a successful company.

 Management is aware of the problems it faces, and has initiatives regarding a “digital first” experience and increasing its visibility in remittances.
 Western Union’s retail-first strategy is certainly a step in the right direction but comes with the caution that it does not seem to address the growth problem.
 Certainly the digital money transfer business has grown, and now accounts for 21% of C2C revenue, having been 8% in 2016.

 Under Devin B. McGranahan, the company has worked hard to innovate, expanding its digital and retail partnerships, creating a multi-currency digital wallet, and digital banking platforms.
 However, the biggest issue, as I highlighted when discussing Twitter, is that payments has become an almost barrierless market.
 The shift to digital, while necessary, is also a shift away from where Western Union had enormous competitive advantages, to an area where it does not have such competitive advantages.
-This is a contradiction that cannot be resolved: it has to happen, and it is unlikely to see any real gains in revenue as a result, at least in the near-term.
+This is a contradiction that cannot be resolved: it has to happen, and it is unlikely to see any real gains in revenue as a result, at least in the near term.

 It should also be noted that Western Union has high brand visibility, with 90% of customers in major markets being aware of the brand, and with the kind of trust that is the envy of many brands.

-As the International Monetary Fund ((IMF)) noted in a recent report, financial exclusion in emerging markets is driving consumers toward solutions offered by Big Tech, with many Big tech firms already offering payments solutions.
+As the International Monetary Fund (IMF) noted in a recent report, financial exclusion in emerging markets is driving consumers toward solutions offered by Big Tech, with many Big tech firms already offering payments solutions.

 Big Tech has much larger customer networks than Western Union and of any traditional payments firms, superior data analytics and comparable or even superior brand recognition.
 While Big Tech has not swept everyone aside in every market, and I am not arguing that Western Union is a dying company, what the entrance of Big Tech means is that Western Union is unlikely to mirror the growth in the payments market, with revenue growth.
 Western Union’s moat is receding.
 It faces competition not just from MoneyGram (MGI) and banks, but Big Tech and new banks.

 When Western Union looks out into the world, their big threats are varied and many.
 Meta (META), Alphabet (GOOGL) (GOOG) have money transfer solutions, for example.
-Block’s (SQ) CashApp, PayPal (PYPL) and Xoom, Zelle, OFX, Wise, and retail solutions such as Walmart’s (WMT) Walmart2Walmart, allow money transfer.
+Block’s (SQ) CashApp, PayPal (PYPL) and Xoom, Zelle, OFX, Wise, and retail solutions such as Walmart’s (WMT) Walmart2Walmart, allow money transfers.
 Alibaba (BABA) offers payment solutions.
 Banks are a bigger threat now that consolidation in America has made it easier to transfer funds.
 In the European Union (EU), single euro payments area (SEPA) regulations mean that cross-border payments can be made in under 24 hours.

 Western Union’s genius has been in sustaining and growing a profitable level of ROIC, and generally, improving profitability, despite essentially being a declining company in a growing market.
 Faced with incredible competition, management has displayed remarkable capital allocation discipline and wisdom.
 In doing so, the company has been able to return a significant amount of capital to shareholders, returning $780 million to shareholders in 2021.